 The Minerals and Waste Development Scheme (MWDS) sets out the county council's programme for preparing and monitoring the minerals and waste development plan documents.
 The current MWDS was revised in November 2016.

-The county council is required by legislation to produce an Authority's Monitoring Report (AMR) (PDF 896kb) Opening in new window (previously known as an Annual Monitoring Report) as part of the Local Plan process.
+We are required by legislation to produce an Authority's Monitoring Report (AMR) (PDF 672Kb) Opening in new window (previously known as an Annual Monitoring Report) as part of the Local Plan process.

 The AMR, which will involve a review of the Minerals and Waste Development Scheme (timetable for Local Plan production) will be produced on an annual basis from 1 April to 31 March.
 Amongst other matters, the AMR will monitor the following to determine whether a review is needed: